shawes/ang-moh-in-the-east/_drafts/jalan-tua-kong-nasi-padang.md

 ![Nasi padang choices](/assets/images/siglap-nasi-padang-3.jpg "Nasi padang choices")

 I chose a vegetarian curry, which was a sayur lodeh type of dish.
 I chose the bitter gourd stir-fried with egg.
 I chose another cabbage option that was cooked with dried shrimp.
-I chose a beansprout dish with salted fish.
+I chose a bean sprout dish with salted fish.
 To top it off I ordered a begedil.
 Admittedly deciding to go vegetarian meant I left a lot of good looking curries and rendangs on the table.

 I didn't realise how cost effective nasi padang would be.
 The first time I ever ordered it I went with a lot of seafood options and the price was over $20??!
 This time I got 4 vegetarian dishes, rice, and a begedil for $4.
 What a steal.

 ![Delicious begedil](/assets/images/siglap-nasi-padang-2.jpg "Delicious begedil")

 Everything was nice, especially the begedil.
 Except I guess it is not freshly cooked, so the vegetables feel a bit wilted.
-Surpisingly it was not oily either.
+Surprisingly it was not oily either.
 I felt really healthy after eating it all.
 So healthy in fact, I got myself a [chendol]({% post_url 2021-04-28-jalan-tua-kong-chendol %}) from the stall next door.

 **Price:** $4.00